MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 ## and so can you!

 Today is the vernal equinox.
 This means Spring is officially starting.
 Since it is still pretty chilly, I decided to make a sweater for my Jack Russell terrier.
 She can wear it outside instead of her big winter coat.
-It is not too bulky and still allow me to put her harness on easily.
+It is not too bulky and still allows me to put her harness on easily.
 Plus, I would love her to be extra pretty and fashionable for Easter.

 I thought granny squares would be the perfect project for the start of Spring.
 I explored my stash of leftover yarn.
 Some of the yarn is from the 1960s.
 It belonged to my grandmother and my mother.
 They used to knit together.
 I found some very vibrant apple green yarn that was all curly.
-I had a bit of scrap yellow and white.
-It was evident that I had to make daisy granny squares.
+I had a bit of scrap yellow and white yarn.
+It was clear to me that I had to crochet daisy granny squares.
 Follow along to make the same dog sweater.

 # Crocheting a small daisy granny square

 The small daisy granny squares that I am making for my doggy sweater are made in three rounds.
-Once completed they should be about 6 to 7 cm wide.
+Once completed they should be about 6 to 7 cm wide, i.e. 2.7 inches.

 ![Daisy granny square three rounds](/images/IMG-daisy square 3 steps.JPG)